Update April 2025: I’ve updated this review with the latest changes and new perks Air France has introduced in late 2024/early 2025.

 Excellent service of Air France Business Class

-Absolutely, you can sleep—and sleep well—in Air France Business Class.
-The seats fully recline into a flat bed, stretching out to 2 meters (about 6.5 feet) long, providing plenty of space for a comfortable sleep.
+Yes—if you value comfort and don’t enjoy arriving half-dead, Business Class is worth every cent on long-haul flights.
+The seats fully recline into a flat bed, stretching out to 2 meters (about 6.5 feet) long, providing plenty of space.
 With high-quality blankets, a soft pillow, and a cocoon-like setup (great for couples), it's practically designed for rest.
 In fact, I slept for 10 hours straight, which almost never happens to me in a normal bed, let alone on a plane.
-So yes, you can not only sleep but sleep like a baby.

 Yes, flying Business Class makes a lot of sense, especially if you value comfort and have a long-haul flight ahead of you.
 It’s not just about the better food and bigger seats; it’s about arriving at your destination well-rested and ready to start your trip.
 The upgrade cost is often reasonable, and when you break it down to a per-hour cost, it’s a bargain compared to many other expenses.
 Plus, once you experience the comfort and service of Business Class, it’s hard to go back to Economy.